Encyclopedia … combined with a great Buyer's Guide!

 Part 6: Amplifying and Generating Short Pulses

 In the previous part of this tutorial, we assumed constant input powers of all channels.
-Now, we will consider dynamic simulations, where all input powers may be time-dependent.
-After all, fiber amplifiers and lasers are often operated with light pulses and/or with pulsed pump sources.
+Now, we will consider dynamic simulations, where all input powers may be time-dependent, and we can start with arbitrary initial conditions concerning the excitation of the laser-active ions.
+In particular, this is relevant for fiber amplifiers and lasers which are operated with light pulses and/or with pulsed pump sources.

 As long as we are not getting into the domain of ultrashort pulses, which we will treat in the next section, one can often apply a straightforward generalization of the used equations and numerical methods: